roncterry/Deploy-SUSE-AI/README.md

 Do the following to deploy the SUSE AI stack:

-1) View/edit the common SUSE AI deployment config file (`deploy_suse_ai.cfg`) and make any changes needed such as replica counts (for single node clusters leave all of the replica counts at `1`)
+1) View/edit the common SUSE AI deployment config file (`deploy_suse_ai.cfg`) to make any changes needed such as replica counts (for single node clusters leave all of the replica counts at `1`)

 2) Ensure the NVIDIA Driver and Compute Utils are Installed on the Nodes with a GPU